cpaattaxclaim/trial1/README.md

-  # Final_TaxClaim
+# TaxClaim

-  This is a code bundle for Final_TaxClaim.
-The original project is available at https://www.figma.com/design/QpWNcj53eUAKwnj0oalLmu/Final_TaxClaim.

-  ## Running the code
+Tax filing platform for foreign-owned US entities.

+## Getting Started

 Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server..
+Run `npm run dev` to start the development server.

+Run `npm run build` to generate a production build with pre-rendered pages and sitemap.